unicode-org/icu4x/docs/process/style_guide.md

 - Maps: `ZeroMap<'s, K, V>`
     - Example: `ZeroMap<'s, TinyStr4, String>`

+In addition to supporting zero-copy deserialization, data structs should also support being fully owned (`'static`).
+For example, `&str` or `&T` require that the data be borrowed from somewhere, and so cannot be used in a data struct. `Cow` and all the other types listed above support the optional ownership model.

 ### Conventions for strings in structs :: suggested

 Main issue: [#113](https://github.com/unicode-org/icu4x/issues/113)